High-Altitude Medical

 -----

-If you want to check whether your health condition allows you to safely participate in trekking or a high-altitude expedition, it is worth usingmedical consultation >>ortelemedicine expedition package >>
+If you would like to check whether your health condition allows you to safely participate in a trek or high-altitude expedition, consider booking a medical consultation >> or using a telemedical expedition package >>

 The company was established in 2004.
 The goal of MedEverest is education in the field of mountain medicine and the dangers of high altitudes.
 I deal with all medical aspects of staying at high altitude.
 I organize medical support for trekking and high-altitude expeditions.